 computer network port (which it can share with the adjacent computer).
 Software phones can be installed directly onto the PC.
 You can now eliminate the phone wiring and make adding or moving of extensions much easier.
 In new offices, you can completely eliminate the extra ports to be used by the office phone system!

 - Eliminate vendor lock-in!

 Alliance UC1000 is based on the open SIP standard.
 You can now mix and match any SIP hardware or software phone with any SIP-based IP PBX, PSTN Gateway or VOIP provider.
 In contrast, a proprietary phone system often requires proprietary phones to use advanced features, and proprietary extension modules to add features.

 - Benefit #6: Scalable

 Proprietary systems are easy to outgrow: Adding more phone lines or extensions often requires expensive hardware modules.
-In some cases you need an entirely new phone system.
+In some cases, you need an entirely new phone system.
 Not so with an IP PBX: a standard computer can easily handle a large number of phone lines and extensions – just add more phones to your network to expand!

 - Better customer service & productivity

 With Alliance UC1000 you can deliver better customer service and better productivity: Since the IP telephone system is now computer-based you can integrate phone functions with business applications.
-For example: Bring up the customer record of the caller automatically when you receive his/her call, dramatically improving customer service and cutting cost by reducing time spent on each caller.
+For example: Bring up the customer record of the caller automatically when you receive his/her call, dramatically improving customer service and cutting cost by reducing the time spent on each caller.
 Outbound calls can be placed directly from Outlook, removing the need for the user to type in the phone number.

 - Twice the phone system features for half the price!